gscalzo/gscalzo.github.io/content/blog/devfest-bletchley-park-national-museum-of-computing.md

 Covered: secure LLM calls from mobile, multimodal prompts, structured outputs, embeddings for semantic search, RAG over user data, and monitoring token usage.

-This gave me concrete ideas for my own app, Pocket Sommelier (https://www.pocketsommelier.app/).
+I want to try some of these ideas in my own app, [Pocket Sommelier](https://www.pocketsommelier.app/).

 ## The AI in Your Pocket: Building Offline Gemini Apps with the Browser

 <img src="/images/blog/devfest-bletchley/olorunfemi.jpeg" alt="Olorunfemi Davis on stage" class="img-frame" />

-An eye‑opening look from [Olorunfemi Davis](https://www.linkedin.com/in/olorunfemidavis/) at running models locally in Chrome, bringing Gemini Nano to the browser for offline‑first apps.
-He demonstrated the built‑in Prompt, Translator, Language Detector, Summarizer, Writer/Rewriter, and Proofreader APIs and discussed testing and debugging patterns for on‑device AI.
-The privacy and latency wins make this an attractive default for many use cases.
+[Olorunfemi Davis](https://www.linkedin.com/in/olorunfemidavis/) ran Gemini Nano locally in Chrome for an offline-first app.
+He demonstrated the built-in Prompt, Translator, Language Detector, Summarizer, Writer/Rewriter and Proofreader APIs, then covered testing and debugging for on-device AI.
+Keeping work on the device can improve both privacy and latency.

 ## Raffle and wrap‑up